I have found a new television show to love. And like many television shows I love, it is nearly impossible to watch in the US.

 Ratings and global media empires aside, the one thing that sold me on QI more than anything else was their philosophy, which I’d like to quote a few portions of before linking to a video:

-Below is a clip of one of the episodes from YouTube; it begins with a discussion of Barbara Streisand’s moustache, and proceeds as one would expect.
+Below was a clip of one of the episodes from YouTube; it begins with a discussion of Barbara Streisand’s moustache, and proceeds as one would expect.
+(The video has been delisted, alas.)

 QI has enough appeal that it spurred my first and only order from Amazon UK over this past weekend.
 I hope that you, too, will find it quite interesting.